The lastest Insolvency figures show that things are tough, but they have been worse.

 It is not easy to be optimistic – but without some business confidence, we’ll never get out of this mess.

-If you’re based in the Manchester area and you feel like you need a helping hand managing your businesses debt contact Clarke Bell for business insolvency advice with a FREE and discreet consultation.
+If you feel like you need a helping hand managing your businesses debt contact Clarke Bell for business insolvency advice with a free and discreet consultation.